 In analyzing data on the changes in real incomes or purchasing power of a specific quantity of currency, the relative changes in unit output prices need to be monitored and measured.
 More significantly, the real incomes approach to economics is concerned with the degree to which a company contributes to the general state of real incomes of customers, employees and ownership of the business.

 A convenient measure of the degree and direction of contribution of a specific company to real incomes is the price performance ratio or PPR.
-This measures the response of unit output prices to changes in unit input costs.
+This measures the % response of unit output prices to % changes in unit input costs.
 The PPR can be generalized to take as the "pointer" the direction of travel of unit input costs.
-If these are positive, that is, rising, or negative, that is falling the objective of the PPR is to monitor the response of output prices to the recorded changes in unit input costs.
-The purpose of the PPR coefficient is therefore to see by how much output unit prices rise in response to input price rises with lower rates of unit output price rises reducing the upward pressure in prices.
-In the case of unit input value declines there is an interest in seeing by how much unit output prices fall in response to indicate the degree to which benefits are passed on .
+If these are positive, that is, rising, or negative, that is falling, the objective of the PPR is to monitor the response of output prices to an equivilant and comparable ratio in either case.
+The purpose of the PPR coefficient is therefore to see by how much output unit prices rise in response to input unit costs rises.
+Clearly lower rates of unit output price rises contrinbute to a reduction in the upward pressure on prices.
+In the case of unit input cost declines there is an interest in seeing by how much unit output prices fall in response to indicate the degree to which benefits are passed on.

-As mentioned above the "lead" is taken by the direction of travel of input unit values.
+As mentioned above the "lead" is taken by the direction of travel of input unit costs.
 Thus there are two sets of PPR equations.
-One for rising unit input values and one for falling unit input values.
+One for rising unit input costs and one for falling unit input costs.

 Thus under inflationary conditions the degree and direction in which a company influences price inflation is the Price Performance Ratio (PPR).
 The PPR can be measured as the ratio of the percentage increase in unit output prices to the percentage increase in total unit input values over a given period of time:

 dPo is the increase in unit output prices during the period and Po is the unit output price at the beginning of the period;